tanweijie123/tp/docs/UserGuide.md

 Once you have created a session, you can schedule your clients to sessions.

-Schedules are what defines you and your client's interaction.
-Each schedule contains information about the client and the attended session.
+Schedules define your interactions with clients.
+Each schedule contains information about a client and the attended session.

 The bullet points listed below are some information you can record in a schedule.
 - your client's weight if you have recorded your client's weight during a session
 - exercises done by your client during the session as remark
 - your client's payment status on whether he has paid for the session or not

-The table below shows an example of schedules.
+The table below shows an example of 3 schedules.
 The session at Machoman Gym is attended by 2 clients.
 For each client, we can take note of their weight, activities, and payment status.

 <center> Table 1 - Example of Schedule Tracking </center>